y42-demo-path/hackathon-09/README.md

 #### 📊 Analytics

 -   **mrt_gaps_by_exchange_rate**: In this model, all the metrics of interest for sending alerts to Slack were created.
-Metrics measuring the gap between all exchange rates and official dollars (retailer and wholesale), MEP, Blue, etc., were created, along with boolean variables to check if the gaps exceeded certain thresholds.
+Metrics measuring the gap amoung all exchange rates and official dollars (retailer and wholesale), MEP, Blue, etc., were created, along with boolean variables to check if the gaps exceeded certain thresholds.
 Additionally, price variations from the last available value were added to detect abrupt price changes.
 Metrics to capture arbitrage opportunities were also included.

 > 💡 **dbt macros used:**
 >  - `dbt_utils.unpivot`